oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForArchive.md

 - Note the value for the `Amazon S3 Compatibility API Designated Compartment:` (`JAM` in this case)

 This is the OCI compartment that will be used to hold the storage bucket.
 In this case the compartment is named `JAM` If there is no compartment shown then the storage bucket will be created in the root compartment.
-If you want to change that (only do this if this is your tenancy, if it belongs to your organization then make sure your tenancy admin is OK with you changing it as you might break other things) then click the `Edit Object Storage Settings` and chose another compartment (if this is a new tenancy you may only have the root compartment.)
+If you want to change that (only do this if this is your tenancy, if it belongs to your organization then make sure your tenancy admin is OK with you changing it as you might break other things) then click the `Edit Object Storage Settings` and chose another compartment (if this is a new tenancy you may only have the root compartment).

 **Important** You need to have rights to create storage objects in the compatibility compartment, If this is a trial tenancy then you will be operating as the tenancy administrator, if it's a commercial tenancy you may need to check with your admins to ensure you have the appropriate rights.